parhammrd/aiagentdesk/ResearchPlan.md

 ### System Prototyping

-* **Architecture Design**: Develop modular components using API-based and locally deployed LLM instances.
+* **Architecture Design**: Develop modular langaue model components using API-based and locally deployed LLM instances.
 Implement a web framework with Node.js to handle simultaneous chats.
 * **Iterative Implementation**: Begin with a minimal prototype (e.g., two agents) and incrementally add features.
 Establish containerization or virtual environments to manage dependencies.
 * **User Interface**: Create a chat interface showing multiple chat windows for each agent or _use traditional chat rooms_.
 Clearly label agent identities and provide controls for targeting messages to specific agents or broadcasting to all.